Professional brand and networking Building Your Personal Brand

 Most advice just tells you to “be yourself,” but that doesn't help much.
 It makes you choose between sharing too much messy stuff or staying completely quiet.
 This leaves your good work hidden while people who aren't as good shout louder.

-Your online presence isn't about just showing off or seeking attention; it’s a carefully planned way to connect the great work you do with the people who truly need to see it.
+Your personal brand isn’t about showing off or seeking attention.
+It’s a carefully planned way to connect the great work you do with the people who need to see it.

 The Science Behind Why You Hesitate